Spelt: Confusion with other wheats

 Especially in the context of descriptions of ancient cultures, the English word spelt has sometimes been used for grains that were not T. spelta, but other species of hulled wheat such as T. dicoccum (emmer) or T. monococcum (einkorn, also known as "little spelt", in French petit épeautre).
 This confusion may arise either from mistranslation of words found in other languages that can denote hulled wheat in general (such as Italian farro, which can denote any of emmer, spelt or einkorn; spelt is sometimes distinguished as farro grande ('large farro'), emmer as farro medio ('medium farro'), and einkorn as farro piccolo ('little farro')), or changing opinions about which actual species of wheat are described in texts written in ancient languages.
 Thus, the meaning of the ancient Greek word ζειά (zeiá) or ζέα is either uncertain or vague, and has been argued to denote einkorn or emmer rather than spelt.
-Likewise, the ancient Roman grain denoted by the Latin word far, although often translated as 'spelt', was in fact emmer.
-Similarly, references to the cultivation of spelt wheat in Biblical times in ancient Egypt and Mesopotamia are incorrect: they result from confusion with emmer wheat.
+The ancient Roman grain denoted by the Latin word far, although often translated as 'spelt', was in fact emmer.